cculianu/Fulcrum/README.md

   - A supported bitcoin full node with its JSON-RPC service enabled, preferably running on the same machine.
     - *For **BCH***: Bitcoin Cash Node, Bitcoin Unlimited Cash, Flowee, and bchd have all been tested extensively and are known to work well with this software.
     - *For **BTC***: Bitcoin Core v0.17.0 or later.
 No other full nodes are supported by this software for BTC.
+    - *For **LTC***: Litecoin Core v0.17.0 or later.
+No other full nodes are supported by this software for LTC.
     - The node must have txindex enabled e.g. `txindex=1`.
     - The node must not be a pruning node.
-    - *Optional*: For best results, enable zmq for the "hasblock" topic using e.g. `zmqpubhashblock=tcp://0.0.0.0:8433` in your `bitcoin.conf` file (zmq is only available on: Core, BCHN, or BU 1.9.1+).
+    - *Optional*: For best results, enable zmq for the "hasblock" topic using e.g. `zmqpubhashblock=tcp://0.0.0.0:8433` in your `bitcoin.conf` file (zmq is only available on: Core, BCHN, BU 1.9.1+, or Litecoin Core).
   - *Recommended hardware*: Minimum 1GB RAM, 64-bit CPU, ~40GB disk space for mainnet BCH (slightly more for BTC).
 For best results, use an SSD rather than an HDD.
 - *For compiling*:
   - `Qt Core` & `Qt Networking` libraries `5.12.5` or above (I use `5.15.2` myself).
 Qt `5.12.4` (or earlier) is not supported.